JimvandeVen/controleAltDelete/README.md

 ## Concept and process

 We soon found out the data would not provide enough information to really build a story upon.
 So we decided to tell the story about the missing data.
 Because visually presenting nothing is quite hard and abstract we stepped away from d3.js and made a simpler, more understandable, article-like website.
 A lot of the images provided by the designers were .svg.
 Svg work a tad different than normal images in that they are vector based.
-This means that they are animateable.
+This means that they are animatable.
 So I animated some of them.
 Underneath a piece of code that animates a circle to fill up.

 ``` html
 <svg